Waffle-Beast/lazy-beast-web/README.md

-# This project was remade the 16th of July 2023
+# This project was remade the 16th of June 2023